 Compared to that of humans, even less is known about mitochondrial gene expression in marine invertebrates.
 Mitochondrial gene expression is usually excluded from differential expression analyses due to the differences in library preparation potentially needed for sequencing mitochondrial RNA and/or the exclusion of mitochondrial RNA from reference transcriptomes (sensu Meyer (2016).
 This dearth is partly due to the nature of mitochondrial transcription, which generates a single continuous transcript.
 Following transcription, however, mitochondrial transcripts are broken up into individual coding mRNA, tRNA or rRNA (D’Souza and Minczuk 2018).
 After the breakup, the levels of mRNAs from specific genes are controlled post-transcriptionally (D’Souza and Minczuk 2018).
 It is therefore possible to have different counts between the different mitochondrial genes despite their single transcript origin (Supplemental Figure 6).
-These consistent ‘expression’ levels of transcripts across oxygen conditions for each mitochondrial protein-coding gene following continuous transcription are likely to be necessary for the maintenance of mitochondrial function.
+The consistent ‘expression’ of transcripts across oxygen conditions for each mitochondrial protein-coding gene following continuous transcription are likely to be necessary for the maintenance of mitochondrial function.

 It remains unclear how sponge mitochondria maintain this transcription from an energetic standpoint under anoxia.
 Within the mitochondrial electron transport chain, oxygen is used as the terminal electron acceptor and is crucial for the generation of ATP through oxidative phosphorylation.
 Theoretically, anoxia should cause electron transport and oxidative phosphorylation in the mitochondria to cease (Chandel and Schumacker 2000).
 If the mitochondria are transcribing solely to maintain oxidative phosphorylation machinery until oxygen returns, then they would need to use at least enough energy (~2 ATP per base) to transcribe for months at a time without oxygen (Lynch and Marinov 2015), and this energetic requirement would apply to the transcription of sponge nuclear genes as well.
 Glycolysis may provide some anaerobic ATP production, even if it is not upregulated in anoxia or hypoxia.
 Alternatively, to maintain ATP production through aerobic respiration, the sponges of Lough Hyne might have access to oxygen produced by their Thaumarchaeota symbionts, a topic explored in more detail below.